samucrespi/PySam/README.md

 ```

 **WARNING**:
 At this stage, it is necessary to copy and paste this file to the specific folder where is needed.
-This method (that sill be changed in future updates) is extremaly version-sensitive.
+This method (that will be changed in future updates) is extremely version-sensitive.
 Please, always check if you are using the most updated version.

 ------